AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 }
 ```

 Here, the `success` field will be `false`, and there will also be `error.code` and `error.message` fields describing the details of the task error.
-The Webhook server can process according to the corresponding result.
+The Webhook server can process the results accordingly.

 ## Streaming Output

 Midjourney officially has progress when generating images.
-Initially, it is a blurry photo, and after several iterations, the image gradually becomes clear, ultimately resulting in a complete image.
+Initially, it starts as a blurry photo, and after several iterations, the image gradually becomes clearer, ultimately resulting in a complete image.

-Therefore, the process of generating an image can be roughly divided into the stages of "sending command" -> "starting image generation (gradually becoming clear through multiple iterations)" -> "image generation complete."
+Therefore, the image generation process can be roughly divided into the stages of "sending command" -> "starting image generation (multiple iterations gradually becoming clear)" -> "image generation complete."

-Without enabling streaming output, this API from initiating the request to returning the result actually encompasses the entire process from "sending command" to "image generation complete," with the image generation process included.
+When streaming output is not enabled, this API goes through the entire process from "sending command" to "image generation complete" when making a request, and the image generation process is included in it.
 Since Midjourney itself generates images relatively slowly, the entire process may take about a minute or longer.

-To improve user experience, this API supports streaming output, meaning that when "starting image generation," it begins to return results.
+To provide a better user experience, this API supports streaming output, meaning that results start to be returned as soon as "image generation starts."
 Whenever there is a change in drawing progress, the results will be streamed until the image generation ends.

 If you want to return responses in a streaming manner, you can change the `accept` parameter in the request header to `application/x-ndjson`, but the calling code needs to be modified accordingly to support streaming responses.